 Interstitial Tissue: The supportive connective tissue surrounding the alveoli and small airways, which provides structure to the lungs and plays a role in gas exchange.

-Not all ILDs result in permanent scarring, especially if diagnosed early and treated appropriately.
-This is why it is important that patients in primary care are identified quickly and referred for further testing and diagnosis.
+This is why it is important that patients with suspected ILD are recognised in primary care and referred promptly for further investigation and specialist assessment.

-Symptoms of ILD
+Symptoms of ILD to look out for in patients

-• gradual breathlessness which is worse on exertion
+• Gradual breathlessness which is worse on exertion

-• fatigue
+• Fatigue

-• bilateral inspiratory 'velcro' crackles when listening to the chest
+• Bilateral inspiratory 'velcro' crackles when listening to the chest

-• clubbing of the fingers
+• Clubbing of the fingers.

 Patients who are more likely to have interstitial lung disease (ILD) tend to fall into several high-risk categories based on a combination of age, medical history, environmental exposure, and lifestyle factors.
 The following groups are at increased risk:

-2. Patients with Connective Tissue Diseases:
+2. Patients with connective tissue diseases

-People with autoimmune conditions, such as rheumatoid arthritis, systemic sclerosis and systemic lupus erythematosus, are at higher risk of developing connective tissue disease-associated ILD
+People with autoimmune conditions, such as rheumatoid arthritis, systemic sclerosis and systemic lupus erythematosus, are at higher risk of developing connective tissue disease-associated ILD.

-3. Smokers or Ex-Smokers:
+3. Smokers or ex-smokers

 Smoking significantly increases the risk of developing certain types of ILD, including respiratory bronchiolitis-associated ILD and idiopathic pulmonary fibrosis.

-4. Occupational and Environmental Exposures:
+4. Occupational and environmental exposures

-Patients with long-term exposure to certain inhalants, such as asbestos, silica, coal dust, mold, and bird proteins, are at risk of developing forms of ILD like asbestosis, hypersensitivity pneumonitis, or pneumoconiosis
+Patients with long-term exposure to certain inhalants, such as asbestos, silica, coal dust, mold, and bird proteins, are at risk of developing forms of ILD like asbestosis, hypersensitivity pneumonitis, or pneumoconiosis.

-6. Patients with Family History of ILD:
+6. Patients with family history of ILD

 Types of ILD